stonex159/stonex159.github.io/README.md

 I've started this bootstrap [tutorial](https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp).

+I went through the introduction and tutorial for React [here](https://reactjs.org/tutorial/tutorial.html).
+When I have access to a personal computer I will start making Chess.

+As of Sept.
+14th I have remained forced to use github editor as my only editor as my computer has been decomissioned, not at my behest.
+Hopefully this will be solved by Sept.
+15th.

 # Change Log
  - I learned the basics of HTML and CSS
  - I made a website playground to test my HTML/CSS/Javascript knowledge